PolyVerifFramework/PolyVerif/README.md

 PolyVerif AV Validation Suite

 This is Poly-Verification and Validation Suite.
 Its functionality is to generate the test cases and validate the autonomous stack.
-It integrate the Python and Scenic scenario description language with AutowareAuto and helps to generate the random scenario for simulation.
+It integrate with AWSIM and Autoware Universe along with random scenario for simulation.
-Since we are using OSSDC Simulator and AutowareAuto, it will require a high-end server with Graphics card to run it smoothly.
+Since we are using AWSIM Simulator and Autoware Universe, it will require a high-end server with Graphics card to run it smoothly.

-This document contains the information of installing and setup the component for running Poly_Suite framework.
+The document dir contains the information about installing and setup the component for running PolyVerif framework.
 It requires below setup, libraries and package that are need to be install in sequence as mention below.

 The Simulator performance will be very slow if run on a lower PC configuration.

-Below is the PC configuration required:
+Please make sure that your machine meets the following requirements:

  PC Configuration:

-  	• CPU: at least 8 core CPU
-    • GPU: Nvidia GTX 1080 (8GB memory) or higher
-    • OS: Ubuntu 20.04 64-bit
+	• OS: Ubuntu 22.04 jammy 64-bit
+  	• CPU: 11th Gen Intel® Core™ i7-11700K @ 3.60GHz × 16
+    • GPU: NVIDIA GeForce RTX 4070
+    • Nvidia Driver: 535.161.07

   Prerequisite:

-    •	Ubuntu
+    •	Ubuntu 22.04
+    •	ROS2(Humble)
+    •	ROS 2 RMW implementation
-    •	Python3.8
+    •	Python 3.10

 Refer Document directory for PolyVerif installation and User Guide.
 Note:- Follow step-wise document for better understanding.